baileyevan/Database-Admin-Tool/README.md

 Console Based Database Accessing Tool For a DB Admin
   - Allows the Admin to do basic CRUD Operations on a DBeaver database.
   - As well as other lookup functions for salary dependent on departments, job title or just single employee lookup.

+Written using Java and utilizing a SQL based Database.